11 Ways To Stimulate Vagus Nerve Function For Better Gut & Mental Health

 Consume plenty of fiber-rich foods daily (aim for 25-plus grams), and maintain routine sleep and exercise patterns to allow your body to eliminate on a daily rhythm.
 Healthy elimination ensures less stagnation of inflammatory food residues in the colon, and a less hospitable environment for unwanted organisms that can impair communication between the brain and gut.

 Excessive sugar not only causes chronic inflammation but also impairs cellular feedback loops and other signaling pathways, and inflammation of the GI tract mucosal lining allows pathogens to further perpetuate inflammatory signals to the brain.

-Red meat and eggs contain choline, which can be good for you, but when consumed in excess is converted to trimethylamine N-oxide (TMAO), a compound that has been associated with inflammation and cardiovascular issues.
+Red meat and eggs contain choline, which can be good for you, but when consumed in excess is converted to trimethylamine N-oxide9 (TMAO), a compound that has been associated with inflammation10 and cardiovascular issues9.
 Reduced consumption of these foods may decrease inflammation and allow the vagus nerve to better regulate parasympathetic and sympathetic vitals such as blood pressure and heart rate.

 These are just a few things you can do to improve brain function, gut function, and everything in between.
 Sometimes complex pathways can respond to simple interventions.